 After disclosing a condition, individuals will be advised of the options to consider in managing their condition while in Australia.
 Disclosure is encouraged for the purposes of developing a support plan.
 Any personal information provided is protected by the Australian Privacy Act and will not be shared without consent.
 For more information, visit HIV-and-Australia-Awards

 Successful candidates of an Australia Award – Africa Masters Scholarship are able to apply for their spouse and children to join them in Australia by applying for dependent visas.
 This is normally only possible after arriving in Australia following commencement of the course and with the approval of the University.
 The process will be explained at the pre-departure briefing.
-Post-Doctoral Fellows can also apply for their spouse and children to join them.

 It is important to note that Australia Awards – Africa does not provide any additional financial support for one’s family to travel to or live in Australia.